2023 Most Affordable Online Psychiatric-Mental Health NP Programs (PMHNP)

 To help nurses find affordable PMHNP master’s, doctoral, and post-master’s certificate programs, HealthcareDegree.com has compiled a list of the 15 most affordable online psychiatric-mental health nurse practitioner programs, both by in-state and out-of-state tuition prices.

-Most Affordable Online PMHNP in 2023
+Most Affordable Online PMHNP Programs in 2025

 1) East Carolina University Online MSN Psychiatric-Mental Health Nurse Practitioner Program